Quickstart (Bubble integration) - Creating a PDF from a template

 Estimated time: 1 minute

 This will bring you to the 'Register' page where you can register for an account.
-You'll then have access to the DocuPotion dashboard.
+Choose Bubble for your platform and DocuPotion template for how you're going to generate your PDFs.
+You will then be brought to the editor to create your first template

 Install the DocuPotion Bubble plugin